postcss/postcss/docs/api.md

 ### `lazy.catch(onRejected)`

-Processes input CSS through synchronous and asynchronous plugins and call `onRejected` on errors from any plugin.
+Processes input CSS through synchronous and asynchronous plugins and calls `onRejected` for each error thrown in any plugin.

 ```js
 postcss([cssnext]).process(css).then(function(result) {